-It’s normal for your dentures to feel strange during the first few days of wearing them.
-That’s because it takes time for your lips, cheeks, and tongue to adjust to a new oral appliance.
+Are you new to wearing dentures?
+If so, our dentists in Holland, MI, want to reassure you that it’s normal for your dentures to feel strange during the first few days of wearing them.
+After all, it takes time for your lips, cheeks, and tongue to adjust to a new oral appliance.

 The good news is that you can follow our tips to set yourself up for success.
 As you continue wearing your dentures, they’ll start to feel more natural until one day you forget that you’re even wearing them at all.